-Panda Tip: The procedures are not detailed here because each country, state, and sometimes also cities, have specific requirements.
-If you need to terminate, you will need to consult with local counsel to get the specific procedures to follow.
+The procedures are not detailed here because each country, state, county and especially cities have very specific requirements.
+If you need to terminate a tenancy and begin eviction proceedings, you will need to consult with local and municipal laws/codes to get the specific procedures to follow.

-Upon signing this Agreement, Tenant will pay Landlord a security deposit of [SECURITY DEPOSIT].
+Upon signing this Agreement, Tenant will pay the Landlord a security deposit of ($Security.Deposit).
 This security deposit cannot be treated by Tenant as payment of the last month of rent or any other amounts due to the Landlord.
-Landlord is not required to keep security deposit funds in a trust account, nor required to pay any interest on it.
+Landlord shall keep security deposit funds in a trust account for the duration of the tenancy.

-Within 30 days of the Tenant vacating the Rental Property, returned keys to the Landlord, and provided a forwarding address, Landlord will refund to Tenant the security deposit, less any amounts due from Tenant to Landlord for any of the following items: unpaid rent, unpaid late charges, cost of repair or cleaning above and beyond the ordinary wear and tear on the Rental Property.
+Within 30 days of the Tenant vacating the Rental Property, returning keys to the Landlord and providing a forwarding address, Landlord will refund to Tenant the security deposit, less any amounts due from Tenant to Landlord for any of the following items: unpaid rent, unpaid late charges, cost of repair or cleaning above and beyond the ordinary wear and tear on the Rental Property.
 Landlord will provide Tenant with an itemized written statement of any funds withheld within this same time period.

-Tenant is responsible to pay all utility bills except — [UTILITIES INCLUDED IN RENT] which will be paid by the Landlord.
+Tenant is responsible to pay all utility bills except (list any included utilities), which will be paid by the Landlord.
 Tenant is required to provide utility services necessary to maintain the premises under the terms of this Agreement.

 Tenant and Landlord will conduct a walk-through of the Rental Property before Tenant moves in to examine the premises.
-Tenant will examine the Rental Property, including appliances, fixtures, carpets, paint, etc. and considers them to be safe and in clean condition and repair unless otherwise noted in writing to the Landlord within the first week of moving into the premises.
+Tenant will examine the Rental Property, including appliances, fixtures, carpets, paint, etc., and will sign off on Rental Property to be safe and in clean condition and without need of any repair unless otherwise noted in writing to the Landlord within the first week of moving into the premises.

 Tenant is responsible to keep the Rental Property clean, sanitary, and in good condition, and other than ordinary wear and tear, return the Rental Property to Landlord in the same condition as at the beginning of the lease.